vdclab/vdclab-wiki/OPM.md

 ## Notes from the user
+Useful for troubleshooting subcellular localization and functional associations of protein family members; similar to other resources of this type, the site's usefulness and accuracy are reflections of the databases from which it curates and synthesizes information.

 ## Ease of use
+Straightforward, easy to navigate website and resources; may require some knowledge of or familiarity with protein families.

 ## Help
 - [About *includes walkthroughs, instructions & details of features*](https://opm.phar.umich.edu/about#)